The Blockchain Wave in 2019 and Beyond

 4. Internet of Things (IoT) meets Blockchain

-It’s no secret that the internet of things is coming to connect our devices and to make it easier than ever for us to create and store data about ourselves.
+It’s no secret that the internet of things is coming to connect our and to make it easier than ever for us to create and store data about ourselves.
 This applies to everything from wearable devices to home hubs, connected fridges and any other type of internet-connected device that you can imagine.

 But all of these internet-connected devices will need some sort of security system that ties them together and that makes their data secure.
-That could be where the Blockchain comes in, but only if different manufacturers can agree to come together and agree on the specifications of the Blockchain that’s required.
+That could be where the Blockchain comes in, but only if different can agree to come together and agree on the specifications of the Blockchain that’s required.
 [2]

 The International Data Corporation (IDC) reports that many #IoT companies are considering the implementation of Blockchain technology in their solutions.
 Therefore, IDC expects that nearly 20 percent of IoT deployments will enable Blockchain services by 2019.